-Just days ahead of the October 26th CAT Interfirm Linkage Reporting deadline, Gresham Technologies plc (Gresham) hosted a webinar along with FTF News, to address the question of industry readiness and what challenges firms could expect to see post go-live.
+Just days ahead of the October 26th Consolidated Audit Trail Interfirm Linkage Reporting deadline, Gresham Technologies plc (Gresham) hosted a webinar along with FTF News, to address the question of industry readiness and what challenges firms could expect to see post go-live.
 With the reporting requirements having come into force this week, we share some of the key highlights from industry experts on how firms should address error rates, tackle counterparty communication challenges, and manage pressure on systems and infrastructure.

 • Joshua Beaton, Head of Americas Trade and Transaction Reporting, Morgan Stanley

 • Shelly Bohlin, Chief Operating Offier, FINRA CAT

 • Jeff Wells, Technical Project Manager, Cboe Global Markets

 The webinar started off with a poll asking participants, who were drawn from a range of banks, broker dealers, and buyside firms, what reporting solutions they were using for CAT.
 36% stated that they had chosen to use a new, in house solution, whilst a similar number had opted for a third party hosted solution.
 Joshua Beaton of Morgan Stanley stated that this was unsurprising – whilst his firm had initially considered leveraging an existing OATS solution, they quickly realized that the legacy nature of OATS meant that something newer and customized would be required.

 Following this, participants moved on to discussing what has been done by the industry to date in preparation for the Consolidated Audit Trail phases and how progress is looking.
 Shelly Bohlin of FINRA CAT was able to illustrate the progress which has been made so far by sharing some statistics on initial error rates, which were initially in excess of 40% on both the sender and receiver sides.
 She then explained that as of Wednesday October 21st, they were less than 3% on both sides, pre-correction.